 Create a Folder For Your Lyrics Within Dropbox

-To start off, I would recommend creating a folder within your Dropbox account to be the home for all of your lyrics.
-Your Dropbox may be use for many things, so storing your files within a specific folder will save you a lot of time and keep things nice and organized.
-To create a new folder, select “New Folder” from the main menu within Drobox.
+To start, I would recommend creating a folder within your Dropbox account to be the home for all of your lyrics.
+Your Dropbox may be used for many things, so storing your files within a specific folder will save you a lot of time and keep things nice and organized.
+To create a new folder, select “New Folder” from the main menu within Dropbox.

 But don’t stop there!
 Use additional folders within your main Lyrics Folder to organize even further.
 This is particularly useful if you are in multiple bands or groups like many musicians are.
 Furthermore, you can use these subfolders to organize lyrics by mood, style, genre, etc.

 Once you have your Lyrics Folder created, open up the folder.
 You are now ready to start adding your files.
 Dropbox comes with an online version of Microsoft Word, so you can create Word files within Dropbox and skip the process of uploading text documents individually.